kyriosking/DS_Capstone_Project/README.md

-# Sparkify: Predicting Churn Usẻ for a Music Streaming Platform
+# Sparkify: Predicting Churn User for a Music Streaming Platform

 ## Project Motivation
 This data contains key insights in maintaining user happy service.
 Our task in this project is to develop a model that predict which users have potential to cancel premium services, etc...